antuere/HowAreYou/privacy_policy.md

 **Links to Other Sites**

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
-Note that these external sites are not operated by [me/us].
-Therefore, [I/We] strongly advise you to review the Privacy Policy of these websites.
-[I/We] have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+Note that these external sites are not operated by us.
+Therefore, we strongly advise you to review the Privacy Policy of these websites.
+We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 **Children’s Privacy**